Welcome to Governance at West Herts College

 The main board meetings (known as Corporation Meetings) are held nine times a year.
 In addition we have specialist committees that meet three times a year to discuss significant College activities, such as audits and search and governance.
 If there are important agenda items that require more time and thought – for example during capital projects – then specific time will be dedicated to these matters.

-Members of the general public are welcome to observe our meetings.
 The Corporation is committed to openness and accountability and will make every effort to meet access requests in accordance with parliamentary acts governing information such as Freedom of Information and Data Protection.

 In the interests of openness and accountability, the following public copies of minutes and governance documents are available: